 They’re very durable, do not shrink in the wash, and the (solid) colors hardly fade, even after repeated washing.
 The autumn/winter Uniqlo leggings are lined in fleece and are great for keeping little legs warm.
 (And go so well with those Light Warm Padded Parkas!)
 Sometimes you can even find the leggings on sale for 500-600 yen!

-In February of this year, I bought 8 pairs of fleece lined leggings (2 black, 2 gray, 2 denim, and 2 pink).
+Last February, I bought 8 pairs of fleece lined leggings (2 black, 2 gray, 2 denim, and 2 pink).
 My daughter wore them to daycare daily, up until springtime.
-Now that the weather’s cooler,sShe’s been wearing them again since November.
+Now that the weather’s cooler, she’s been wearing them again since November.
 Those leggings are still holding up, save for a tear in the knee in one denim pair.
 (She had a growth spurt, so they barely cover her ankles.
 To solve the problem, I just bought cute high-top socks to cover her exposed ankles.)